i200aiman/ktm_ticketing/README.md

-# ktm_ticketing
+# Ktm Ticketing System

-ktm ticketing system for fellow malaysian
+An online booking system project by Khairi Haziq Aiman

-in orderto buy a ticket customer need to make a payment first.
+In order to buy a ticket, customer need to make a payment first.